bspeice/speice.io/_drafts/stacking-up.md

 keyword, though modern C++/C++11 is more complicated with [RAII](https://en.cppreference.com/w/cpp/language/raii).

-For Rust specifically, the principle is this: **stack allocation will be used for everything that doesn't involve "smart pointers" and collections.** If we're interested in dissecting it though, there are three things we pay attention to:
+For Rust specifically, the principle is this: **stack allocation will be used for everything that doesn't involve "smart pointers" and collections.** We'll skip over a precise definition of the term "smart pointer" for now, and instead discuss what we should watch for when talking about the memory region used for allocation:

 1. Stack manipulation instructions (`push`, `pop`, and `add`/`sub` of the `rsp` register) indicate allocation of stack memory: